LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 By using the attribute `defer` the browser will wait for the DOM to be loaded before loading the script.
 This can be imported for users with slow internet connection.

 ::: tip 💡Tip
-* Create a 'scripts' folder in your project folder in which you place the Javascript files.
+* Create a 'scripts' folder in your project folder in which you place the JavaScript files.
-* If you use other javascripts in your javascript, you must place these script links before yours.
+* If you use other JavaScripts in your JavaScript, you must place these script links before yours.
 :::

 ### Variables

-In javascript, variables are loosely typed, which means that the data type depends on what you put in the variable.
+In JavaScript, variables are loosely typed, which means that the data type depends on what you put in the variable.
 So you can perfectly have an integer in a variable one moment and have a string in that same variable a few moments later.

 **let**
 ```js